crearis/odoo-in-vue/docs/hugo/content/_index.md

 date: 2020-01-26T04:15:05+09:00
 ---

-Odoo In Vue is a project that provides a foundation for developing typical business apps with Odoo and Vue.
+This is a project that provides a foundation for developing typical business apps with Odoo and Vue.
 It includes a very simple Vue prototype app that connects to the Odoo server through the Odoo JSON-RPC API.

 The Vue framework is built upon using the [Quasar Framework](https://quasar.dev/), which means that you can easily